by Hanna Edelglass

 On the accompanying image of the drainage points of Carstens Lake, we could see the areas affecting the quality of the Lake’s water.
 In the image entitled “History of Lake Management on Carstens Lake, we see Phosphorous and sediment draining into Carstens Lake thru the Boat Launch,” as well as in another picture “Runoff from a field tile line channelized to the Lake.
 Joe connected the tile line and routed it to his property where it was distributed with perforated tile to be filtered thru a wetland before it entered the Lake.”

 “It was Joe’s Salm’s idea and work to establish a memorial for the late Joe Gintner.
 We are proud to honor Joe at this location to remind all who use the lake that it takes Stewards like Joe to make things happen!”

 Joe Salm also helped fund Perch Stocking.
 “Honors of the first fish stocking went to our very own lake Pioneer John Karbon.”
 One of the fish was named ‘Joey Junior’!

 “Dan Niquette’s Roncalli Class” was recognized with heartfelt thanks and recognition of the importance of how it inspired students by bringing them to Carstens Lake, where they watched fish stocking.
 “Kids Outdoors: none of the kids had ever been to Carstens Lake; only a handful have ever fished!”

-To view Tom’s presentation, hover over the slide and use the arrows to play or navigate.
+To view Tom Ward’s presentation, use the arrows to play or navigate.